Application Dependency Mapping (ADM): The Complete Guide to Application Mapping

 Business Continuity and Disaster Recovery

-The problem is that failover systems are notoriously complex.
+Failover systems are notoriously complex.
 Similarly, backup and recovery systems must be properly synchronized and take into account all of the data applications need.
-However, clear insight into your application dependencies will help you overcome these challenges.

-It can also have a hand in the recovery process—by helping you to determine the order in which you should restore your systems.
+ADM can help the recovery process—by helping you to determine the order in which you should restore your systems.
 For example, authentication services would likely be high on your list of priorities so users can log straight back into your applications as soon as they become available again.

 How to Choose the Right ADM Tool